SAP-docs/contribution-guidelines/docs/contributing/README.md

-# Contributing to SAP Documentation
+# Contributing to SAP documentation

 There are two main methods of contribution ...